 Future Action: The Town of Barnstable will continue to progress with future growth conditions.
 The town will continue creating updates to the plan every five years to accommodate future growth.

 Plan includes adaptive management approach

 Refer to the adaptive management plan in Section 6.4.
+The Town will submit adaptive management updates every 5 years.

 Plan included pre- and post- implementation monitoring program